 Working with the private sector

-Lottery fraud is profitable for criminals with its low costs and low risk element.
-It is often carried out by multiple fraudsters, with people in different countries handling the different stages of the crime.
+The different types of fraud are often carried out by multiple fraudsters, with people in different countries handling the different stages of the crime.
 Given the difference in legislation between nations, this is a complicated type of international crime to investigate.

 It is difficult to estimate the loss to individuals and companies as victims are often reluctant to report the crime, but total global losses are estimated to run to billions of dollars or euros per year.

 What the industry is doing